hausbus/ioBroker.hausbus_de/README.md

   ### **WORK IN PROGRESS**
 -->
 ### 1.2.1 (2023-03-26)
-* support for new ESP32 modules
+* support for new ESP32 32 IO module

 ### 1.1.5 (2023-01-11)
 * support for GIRA multi pushbuttons